gevent/gevent/docs/api/gevent.threadpool.rst

        the `func` synchronously.

-       .. note:: As implemented, attempting to use :meth:`Threadpool.appy` from inside another function that
+       .. note:: As implemented, attempting to use :meth:`Threadpool.apply` from inside another function that
           was itself spawned in a threadpool (any threadpool) will cause the function to be run immediately.